Open Protocol

 Your agent handles the rest

-Most transactions in food will soon be handled by AI.
-FoodBlock is built for that world.
-Whether you run a restaurant, a farm, a food bank, or just your own kitchen — your agent tracks your fridge, watches your inventory, monitors suppliers, finds better products, places orders, and routes surplus before anything goes to waste.
+Whether you run a restaurant, a farm, a food bank, or just your own kitchen, your agent tracks your fridge, watches your inventory, monitors suppliers, finds better products, places orders, and routes surplus before anything goes to waste.
 It works 24 hours a day, for businesses of every size and every individual consumer.

 1